mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/registration.md

 contains the following keys and values:

 * `faspId`: The identifier the server generated for the FASP
-* `publicKey`: The public key of the fediverse server
+* `publicKey`: The public key of the fediverse server, base64 encoded
 * `registrationCompletionUri`: An URI to redirect to in order to finish the registration